Should You Play Video Blackjack or Live Blackjack?

 Online Blackjack is a Different Game, Usually

-Online blackjack is, in general, video blackjack with more generous rules that video blackjack at the casino.
+Online blackjack is, in general, video blackjack with more generous rules than video blackjack at the casino.
 They offer many of the same rules as land-based casinos.

 Online casinos often offer multiple variations of blackjack, but only one variation will usually have the lowest house edge.
 These rules will almost always include the 3-2 payout for blackjack.
 This is the biggest difference between live and video blackjack.